ForkMeSpoon/Discord-Inhouse-Bot/README.md

 # Discord-Inhouse-Bot
-A discord bot designed to create simple custom games
+A discord bot designed to create simple custom games built upon the py-cord framework

 It is originaly written for league of legends games (5v5), but can easily be changed to support different team sizes for games